 This means the product needs to be operated by experts, there must be restricted public contact with the product, the product must not interact inappropriately with other neighbouring products, and it must be clearly indicated on a sign that the product does not meet the GB requirements and will not be made available until it does.

 Products undergoing testing or validating pre-production of units do not require UKCA marking.
 They are still considered to be in the stage of manufacture and therefore have not been placed on the GB market.

 However, fully manufactured products intended for consumer testing need to meet the UK requirements as they apply in GB at the time the consumer testing takes place.

 Transfer of ownership, possession, or any property right of an individual product is considered to have taken place in the circumstances of a sale, a loan, hiring and leasing.

-However, repeated leasing and hiring of the same product, which has been placed on the GB market before 11pm on 31 December 2022, will not require re-marking if loaned, leased, or hired after this date.
-The repeated leasing, loaning, and hiring of a product is defined as further ‘making available’ and therefore does not require re-marking.
+The repeated leasing, loaning, and hiring of a product constitutes further ‘making available’ and therefore does not require re-marking.
 However, before every leasing, loaning, or hiring the person leasing out, loaning out or hiring out the product will need to check that the requirements are still met.

 The date a product is placed on the market can be demonstrated by any document ordinarily used in business transactions, for example a contract of sale or invoice which details the serial number of the product.